robertsj/me701/pages/oo_cpp_std.md

 ### Live Activities

-  1. Propose storage of our Vector class in a container.
+  1. Propose storage Vector and Shape objects in a container.
-  2. Walk through options.
+  2. Walk through pointers and related options.
+  3. Wrap up with destruction and memory summary.

 ### Videos